Settling Family Home Disputes When You're Not Married

 If you and your ex-partner bought your home together, then you each have a legal right over the property.
 Couples often buy a home as Joint Tenants.
 If so, you each own 50% of the property.
 As a Joint Tenant you will have a Right of Survivorship.
 This means if one of you dies, the other will automatically receive their share of the property and become the sole owner of the property.

-If you bought the property as Tenants in Common, then you and your partner can own an unequal share of the property and this will decide how the money from the sale of the property are shared between you.
+If you bought the property as Tenants in Common, then you and your partner can own the property in equal or unequal shares.
+This will be stated in the document drawn up when you purchased the property.

-The Right of Survivorship doesn’t apply to Tenants in Common.
+The Right of Survivorship does not apply to Tenants in Common.

 As a co-owner, you are entitled to a say over what happens to the property.
-You’ll know you’re a co-owner because your name will be on the mortgage deeds and/or the Land Registry Title Deeds.
+You will know you are a co-owner because your name will be on the mortgage deeds and/or the Land Registry Title Deeds.
+If you cannot agree on what should happen to the property, then even though it is in joint names you may still need a court order to deal with the property.

-Alternatively, there may be a Declaration of Trust in place, which states your beneficial interest in the property.
-This is usually used by Tenants in Common to set out what share of the property each owner holds.
+Alternatively, there may be a Declaration of Trust in place, which states what your beneficial interest in the property is.

 Alternatively, the property may be held in one person’s sole name.
 Typically, this happens when one person owned a property before the relationship started.
 The other person later moves in, turning it into the family home.
 Under these circumstances, the legal owner of the property holds all the rights, while the other person has none.

-This may be a shock, but the fact is that if you’re not married and you’re not a co-owner of the home you live in, you don’t automatically have any legal rights over the family home – even if you’ve lived there for many years.
+This may be a shock, but the fact is that if you are not married and you are not a co-owner of the home you live in, you do not automatically have any legal rights over the family home – even if you have lived there for many years.
 This is because in England and Wales, there is no such thing as a common law marriage.

 There are some exceptions to this rule.
 This includes if: